kylemckibben/ContactManager/README.md

 ## Summary

-I wanted to learn Django REST Framework (DRF), but not just follow the tutorial directly, instead creating my own project with a little extra depth.
+I wanted to learn Django REST Framework (DRF), but not just follow the tutorial directly, instead creating my own project with a little extra depth and using the tutorial as a reference.
 A contact manager seemed appropriate for implementing the CRUD operations without too much extra complexity.
-I additionally opted to develop my views using TDD, use PostgreSQL for my database, and build a React front end on top of the API.
+I opted to develop my views using TDD rather than write and cURL/httpie test them, use PostgreSQL for my database, and build a React front end on top of the API.